 - What do you think is the most valuable thing/biggest achievement GWP has delivered so far?

-The GWP concept for Integrated Water Resources Management (IWRM) was disseminated and became a main part of Water Law and other water regulations in Bulgaria.I am not very fond of the superlatives, recognizing the best, biggest, greatest…Each individual change supporting water secure world adjusted appropriately within the context of the complex socio-ecological changes we are living in, is valuable.
+The GWP concept for Integrated Water Resources Management (IWRM) was disseminated and became a main part of Water Law and other water regulations in Bulgaria, says Mrs. Bardarska.
+On the other hand, Ms. Smetanova is not very fond of the superlatives, recognizing the best, biggest, greatest…Each individual change supporting water secure world adjusted appropriately within the context of the complex socio-ecological changes we are living in, is valuable.
 The reality of complex adaptive socio-ecological systems teaches us, that there are important system components, which are changing slowly, and system components changing rapidly.
 We should not forget to acknowledge the progress of slow, long-term processes, and the impact of small-scale changes.
 Each effort taken is valuable.
 Thank you for doing that!

 - What is an interesting story that you were part of, related to GWP?

-Many interesting stories but most valuable for me is the GWP CEE organisation of Danube Day at Expo 2008 in Zaragoza, Spain, with the theme of "Water and Sustainable Development".
+I've experienced many interesting stories, says Mrs. Bardarska, but most valuable for me is the GWP CEE organisation of Danube Day at Expo 2008 in Zaragoza, Spain, with the theme of "Water and Sustainable Development".

 - How do you see GWP developing in the upcoming years?

 In the light of current situation, Mrs. Bardarska has positive views on the near future.
 Much more partners to join the GWP CEE network and more common international initiatives with other GWP regions.